 The main reason is that it doesn’t maintain the precise temperatures required for pressure canning, and it doesn’t vent the chamber before cooking to ensure even processing.
 Sadly, you cannot pressure an in an instant pot.

-However, to the delight of canners everywhere, the world’s first digital pressure canner was just released by Presto!
+However, to the delight of canners everywhere, there is now an automatic digital pressure canner that was just released by Presto!
 It works more or less exactly like an instant pot, with everything at the press of a button…but it has the added bonus of accurately maintaining ideal canning pressures automatically.

 It prompts you for every step in the canning process, meaning you can’t forget anything, and then maintains the pressure all on its own, without any fuss.